IsmailFaiz/cse15l-lab-reports/index.md

 # Part 3

 In Lab 2, I learned how to deploy a web server locally (localhost).
 It was very interesting to learn the elementary blocks behind a web server's design.
-For example, I never really examined the URL a user is transferred to after a simple Google search.
-After learning that the url itself includes pieces of information as multiple queries arranged after an `?` sign, understanding simple youtube and google search URLs seemed more intuitive.
+For example, I never closely examined the URL a user is transferred to after a simple Google search.
+After learning and implementing a simple search engine, I realized that the url itself includes pieces of information as multiple queries arranged after an `?` sign.
+This helped me gain better intuition and a surface-level understanding of youtube and google search URLs.